digitalascetic/iron-router-i18n/README.md

 * Provide server side behaviour, e.g. use a 301 redirect to lang code path when calling a

-Iron Router i18n works with Iron Router 0.9.1 and above.
+Iron Router i18n works with Iron Router 0.9.x.
+Forthcoming 0.5 version will support new Iron Router 1.0.

 ##  Installation